amlanuet/P5js/README.md

 # Welcome to p5.js

-You have downloaded the complete p5.js library ZIP file, yay!
+You have downloaded the complete p5.js library ZIP file with my own projects, yay!

-# Contents of the p5 folder
+# Contents of P5js

+* A Star Pathfinding Algorithm
+* Cube Wave by Bees and Bombs
+* Fractal Trees - Recursive
+* Maze Generator
+* Snowfall
+* Sudo Hilbert Curve
+* The Binary Search Tree (console only)
 * p5.js file
 * p5.min.js file
 * addons folder
   * p5.sound.js
   * p5.sound.min.js
-* empty-example folder
+* Starting Template
   * index.html
-  * p5.js
-  * p5.sound.js
   * sketch.js

+## A Star Pathfinding Algorithm

+Attempt at implementation of the A* pathfinding algorithm to find the optimal path between two points in a 2D grid

+## Cube Wave by Bees and Bombs

+Attempt recreate a 3D @beesandbombs GIF with p5.js and the WebGL renderer

+## Fractal Trees - Recursive

+Attempt at implement fractal trees with recursion in p5.js

+## Maze Generator
+## Snowfall
+## Sudo Hilbert Curve
+## The Binary Search Tree (console only)

 ## p5.js